rickfay/z17-randomizer/README.md

   - House of Gales:
     - Skip Skip to do 2F in reverse
     - Skip Skip Skip to reach 3F
+  - Hyrule Castle:
+    - Using Nice Bombs to kill the Red Spear Soldier on 3F
   - Swamp Palace:
     - Miniboss Skip with Pegasus Boots
   - Thieves' Hideout:
-    - Jailbreak to activate switches and reach B2 without merge
+    - Jailbreak to activate switches and reach B2 without merge (Boots + either Boomerang or Ice Rod)
   - Desert Palace
     - Defeat Zaganaga with just Bow or just Sword Beams